reflectivity/reflectivity.github.io/workshops/index.md

 # Upcoming events

-## the Open Reflectometry Standards Organisation ORSO annual workshop will take place online from the 7th to the 10th of June 2022.
+## the Open Reflectometry Standards Organisation ORSO annual meeting will take place online at 12:00 to 15:00 CET (20:00-23:00 Aus, 06:00-09:00 US East coast) on the 21st of June 2023.

-As with last year, this will primarily be an online meeting, with sessions covering as many time zones as practically possible.

-Details of the workshop sessions are [here](https://www.reflectometry.org/workshops/workshop_2022/) and [registration is now open](https://indico.esss.lu.se/event/3013/)

-If you are interested in helping to organise one of these symposia please contact [Tom Arnold (ESS)](mailto:tom.arnold@ess.eu).
-You are also invited to nominate speakers (yes self nominations are welcome) for both the plenary sessions and for the symposia.
+Unlike previous years for this meeting will we plan to include just an administrative AGM and a short workshop.
+The topics for the workshop this year will be:
+* Discussion of AI software, including a presentation of from Frank Schreiber’s group and possibilities for incorporation into existing fitting packages across the community.
+* Format for Meta data for X-ray and neutron reflectometry consistent with Daphne/Expands
+* Creation of a community catalogue of reflectometry reference data

+Further details will follow soon.
+Next year we plan to hold a more extensive in-person meeting associated with the SXNS17 conference in Grenoble, France.